Skip to content

 First, let’s look at a couple of places where metadata appears in Parse.ly:

 Metadata isn’t solely about making Parse.ly look pretty, it also enables functionality.
-We use metadata throughout all of our features so that your content aliases properly, use filters, generate reports, and customize your overview to find exactly what you’re looking for.
+We use metadata throughout all of our features for proper aliasing, filters, reports, and customization to find exactly what you’re looking for.

 Metadata Formats: JSON-LD & Meta Tags